AdrianSuliga/STM32_Projects/README.md

 # I2C and EEPROM 24AA01
 - EEPROM_Lesson: Create library to handle writing and reading from EEPROM memory using I2C.
 Currently flashed program counts number of times when the microcontroller was booted.
+- EEPROM_exs: Add two buttons to previous project.
+Program should keep track of how many times it was booted and how many times one of the buttons was clicked.
+Those values should be stored in EEPROM memory.
+The second button should reset those values in EEPROM memory if it is clicked when the device is booting.